thuiiLi/thuiiLi/README.md

 ### Hi there 👋
+This is Thuii.Li.

+### Some info about me
+🌱 I’m currently learning Accounting at Huazhong University of Science and Technology.

+My research interests include FinTech, NLP, and Banking Contracts.

+Please feel free to contact with me : thuii.li@foxmail.com

 <!--
 **thuiiLi/thuiiLi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.